 A brain scan should be done soon after you arrive, to find out the kind of stroke you experienced.
 If the stroke was caused by a blood clot, you may benefit from a drug called tPA.
 It can re-open blocked arteries which reduces the severity of the stroke, helping you recover more fully. tPA must be given as soon as possible and within four and a half hours from the start of symptoms.

 - Q What is a mini-stroke or TIA (transient ischemic attack)?

 - A TIA (Transient ischemic attack), or “mini-stroke” happens when a clot stops blood from flowing to the brain for a short time.
 TIA is a medical emergency.
 Call 9-1-1 or your local emergency immediately.
 If you are not admitted to a hospital, ask when you will be seen at a stroke clinic and how that is arranged.

 - Q How do I know if I’m at risk?
-Copy about risk factors + link to RA tool

 - A Your risk of stroke depends on your lifestyle habits like what you eat and whether you are active.
 Some health conditions - in particular high blood pressure - are significant contributors to risk.
 And finally, your risk depends on things you can’t control such as age and family history.
-Our risk assessment tool will help you assess your risk and will provide you with a personal report.

 - Q Are women’s signs different than men’s?